Hybridization in perennial plants

 Hybridization, when new offspring arise from crosses between individuals of the same or different species, results in the assemblage of diverse genetic material and can act as a stimulus for evolution.
-Hybrid species are often more vigorous and genetically differed than their ancestors.
-There are primarily two different forms of hybridization: natural hybridization in an uncontrolled environment, whereas artificial hybridization (or breeding) occurs primarily for the agricultural purposes.
+Hybrid species are often more vigorous than and often do not evenly blend the phenotypes of their parents.
+There are primarily two different forms of hybridization: natural hybridization in an uncontrolled environment, whereas artificial hybridization (or breeding) occurs primarily for agricultural purposes.

 Types

 There are mainly two types of hybridization: interspecific and intraspecific.
 Interspecific hybridization is the mating process between two different species.
 Intraspecific hybridization is the mating process within the species, often between genetically distinct lineages.
 Hybridization sometimes results in introgression, which can occur in response to habitat disturbance that puts plant species into contact with each other.
 Introgression is gene transfer among taxa and is a result of hybridization, followed by repeated backcrossing with parental individuals.
 Introgressive hybridization occurs often in plants, and results in increased genetic variation, which can facilitate rapid response to climate change.